MicrosoftDocs/SupportArticles-docs/support/webapps/webdeploy-publishing-endpoint-wap.md

 ---
 title: Web Deploy publishing is changed
-description: Describes a change in functionality that's provided by Windows Azure Pack. ms.date: 03/19/2020 ms.prod-support-area-path:
+description: Describes a change in functionality that"s provided by Windows Azure Pack. ms.date: 03/19/2020 ms.prod-support-area-path:
 ---